junxit/us-congress-bills-111/bill.md

 - **(1)** *Highly enriched uranium* The term “highly enriched uranium” means uranium enriched to 20 percent or greater in the isotope U-235.
 - **(2)** *Low enriched uranium* The term “low enriched uranium” means uranium enriched to less than 20 percent in the isotope U-235.
-- **(3)** *Appropriate Congressional committees* The term “appropriate Congressional committees” means the House Committee on Energy and Commerce and the Senate Committee on Energy and Natural Resources.